Danielle Lawrie: University of Washington

 For her junior campaign, Lawrie repeated honors from the NFCA, as well as being named Pac-10 Pitcher of the Year, USA Softball Collegiate Player of the Year, and winning the Honda Sports Award for softball.
 Lawrie set school records for her season wins, strikeouts, WHIP, and innings (career highs), leading the NCAA in all except WHIP.
 Her shutouts, ERA, and strikeout ratio were and remain in the top-10 for a Husky season.
 They also ranked in the top-10 for an NCAA season and helped Lawrie win a Pac-10 pitching Triple Crown.
 She also threw two no-hitters.

 Beginning on February 7, 2009 with a win over Loyola Marymount Lions, Lawrie achieved a 64.1 consecutive scoreless innings streak.
 The Portland State Vikings snapped it on March 1 when they scored in the third inning.
 During the streak, Lawrie won all 11 games (7 complete) and struck out 112, allowing only 15 hits and 11 base on balls for a 0.40 WHIP.
 A week later on March 7, Lawrie garnered her 1,000th career strikeout in a win over the Alabama Crimson Tide.
 After another week, Lawrie combined with Morgan Melloh of the Fresno State Bulldogs for 31 strikeouts in an 11-inning win for the Huskies on March 14.

-In the NCAA tournament, Lawrie and the Huskies won their region with a 15-inning, 6–1 victory over the Massachusetts Minutewomen on May 18.
+In the NCAA tournament, Lawrie and the Huskies won their region with a 15-inning, 6–1 victory over the UMass Minutewomen on May 18.
 Lawrie fanned a school and career best 24 batters and, with Brandice Balschmiter's 14 strikeouts, combined for an NCAA top-10 combined strikeouts single game record at 38.
 Lawrie's total was also fourth-place tie for an individual pitcher in a single game.
 At the World Series, Lawrie fought through to the finals, including beginning a career best 21 consecutive game win streak on May 31, defeating the Georgia Bulldogs; the streak would resume and conclude in the 2010 season.
 Lawrie led the Huskies in back-to-back wins over the No. 1 seeded Florida Gators and in the finale, struck out 8 and drove in the game-winning run to earn MVP and All-Tournament honors.